khalid-naami/khalid-naami.github.io/blog/2026-06-04-durand-line-pakistan-ttp-nuclear-threat.md

 In late 2025, the TTP announced a major administrative restructuring for 2026.
 The group’s leader, Noor Wali Mehsud, assumed the title of "Mufti Wali Noor," signaling a shift toward centralized religious and military authority.

 A notable aspect of this restructuring was the TTP’s declaration of a fictitious "Kashmir Province" (ولاية كشمير) within its administrative divisions.
-However, U.S. and regional intelligence documents suggest this move was primarily a public relations exercise.
+However, intelligence documents suggest this move was primarily a public relations exercise.

 Reports indicate a quiet agreement between the TTP, Indian intelligence services, and Israeli technical advisors.
 Under this understanding:
 *   **The Kashmir Cessation:** The TTP agreed to halt all military activities in Jammu and Kashmir.
-*   **Logistical Support:** In exchange, Indian intelligence agreed to provide the TTP with financial resources, advanced U.S.-style drone technologies, and Israeli-manufactured night-vision laser optics.
+*   **Logistical Support:** In exchange, Indian intelligence agreed to provide the TTP with financial resources, advanced drone technologies, and Israeli-manufactured night-vision laser optics.
 *   **Kabul-Delhi Rapprochement:** This arrangement coincides with India upgrading its technical mission in Kabul to a full embassy.
 During a visit by Taliban Foreign Minister Amir Khan Muttaqi to New Delhi in October 2025, Indian External Affairs Minister S. Jaishankar described Pakistan as a "common threat" to both nations.

 ![Pakistan-Afghanistan Open War](/img/pakistan-afghanistan-open-war.webp)